San Jose Homicide Lawyer

 Have you been arrested for homicide in San Jose, CA?
 The consequences of a conviction are among the most serious of any crime and could haunt you for the rest of your life.
 Fortunately, you are innocent until proven guilty, and the prosecution must prove your guilt beyond a reasonable doubt.

-Our San Jose homicide lawyers with Ahmed & Sukaram, Attorneys at Law, have 30 years of experience collectively.
+Our San Jose homicide lawyers with Ahmed & Sukaram, DUI and Criminal Defense Attorneys, have 30 years of experience collectively.
 Since our criminal defense law firm was founded in 2005, we have won more than 3,000 cases and have successfully defended 50 criminal trials.
 We’re ready to put that expertise to work for you.

 To get started, contact our law office in San Jose at (408) 217-8818 or send us a message online.
 We offer a free initial consultation to provide legal advice and review your case.

-How Ahmed & Sukaram, Attorneys at Law, Can Help if You’re Facing Homicide Charges in San Jose
+How Ahmed & Sukaram, DUI and Criminal Defense Attorneys, Can Help if You’re Facing Homicide Charges in San Jose

-How Ahmed & Sukaram, Attorneys at Law, Can Help if You’re Facing Homicide Charges in San Jose
+How Ahmed & Sukaram, DUI and Criminal Defense Attorneys, Can Help if You’re Facing Homicide Charges in San Jose

 You might feel overwhelmed after you’ve been charged with homicide in San Jose, California, which is completely understandable.
 California is notorious for imposing severe sentences for certain crimes involving violence and firearms, not to mention its Three Strikes rule.
 It might feel like you have nobody on your side and nowhere to turn.

 These concerns make sense, and you only have one chance to present your best possible defense when you’re up against criminal charges like these.
 When the stakes are this high, you’ll need an especially strong and zealous advocate in your corner.
-Look no further than Ahmed & Sukaram, Attorneys at Law.
+Look no further than Ahmed & Sukaram, DUI and Criminal Defense Attorneys.
 Our legal team includes a California State Bar Certified Specialist in criminal law and a nationally-published criminal defense author.
 We’ll be able to help fight your charges by:

 • Keeping you apprised of your case’s status and your legal options at all times